-A government official can demand that a company's employee produce documents under the circumstances of an investigation and also raid the home or office of an employee to seize documents with a proper search warrant as provided for in Section 69 of the Criminal Procedure Code of Thailand.
+A government official can demand that a company's employee produce documents under the circumstances of an investigation and raid the home or office of an employee to seize documents with a proper search warrant.

 7.5 Under what circumstances can the government demand that a third person produce documents to the government, or raid the home or office of a third person and seize documents?